linuxbox-cz/pgdist/doc/develop/cmd/data.md

 - `table` - table you want to add to comparison

 **args - optional**:

+- `--exclude column...` - columns you want to remove from comparison (at least one column must be included)

 - `column` - *multiple* - columns you want to add to comparsion